kartoza/miniSASS/docs/src/developer/3rd-party-api-access.md

     [![400 Error](./img/3rd-party-api-access-28.png)](./img/3rd-party-api-access-28.png)

-    In our case, we received 1️⃣ a **400 Bad Request** code along with 2️⃣ an **error** message due to an invalid date format.
+    In our case, we received 1️⃣ a `400 Bad Request` code along with 2️⃣ an `error: Inavid date format.
+Please use YYYY-MM-DD` message.

 - After receiving the response, the user can download the received data by clicking on the 1️⃣ **Download** button.
-- After receiving the response, the user can download the received data by clicking on the 1️⃣ **Download** button.

     [![Download](./img/3rd-party-api-access-29.png)](./img/3rd-party-api-access-29.png)

-- The downloaded file will be in the `json` format.
-Here is the example of data you will receive in the downloaded file.
 - The downloaded file will be in the `json` format.
 Here is the example of data you will receive in the downloaded file.

     [![Downloaded Data](./img/3rd-party-api-access-30.png)](./img/3rd-party-api-access-30.png)